jacquuouille/music_app/README.md

       - Download the song

 - **Playlist Screen:**
-    - the user can go to the playlist screen by clicling to one of the playlist listed in the "Trending Music" section, or by clicking to the 'Heart' icon from the bottom menu bar.
+    - the user can go to the playlist screen by clicling to one of the playlist listed in the "Trending Music" section from the Home Screen, or by clicking to the 'Heart' icon from the bottom menu bar on the Home Screen.
     - the page shows the playlist and its content:
       - the name of the playlist
       - the name and the artists of the songs attached